 Scents based on fish or bass’ natural food such as crawfish are a great choice of attractant for bass and a perfect lure enhancement.
 It makes sense right?
 But leading attractant manufacturers have also discovered that strong scents such as anise (liquorice type smell), salmon and garlic also work very well to lure bass in any body of water.

-How often should I apply attractant to a lure?
+Bass Lures: How often should I apply attractant?

 There’s really no wrong way to apply scent to a lure.
 With the spray bottle offerings that many companies offer, you just aim and shoot.
 After you fish with a lure that you have applied attractants to it’s a good idea to refresh it if you continue fishing with it, there isn’t a set amount of time with this, just re apply at your own discretion, this helps keep your lure potent and continues to pull fish into your area.